 - Place the 10" top square on top of the batting, right side up.

 - Slide a few straight pins through the stack to hold fabrics together.

 - Make additional 10-inch square sandwiches until you have enough to assemble the quilt.

 - Arrange the stacks in rows as desired.

 We'll sew sandwiches together side by side in horizontal rows.

 Finish sewing the blocks in each row together.
-Attach rows to each other, placing rows wrong sides together and matching seam intersections.
+Attach rows to each other, placing rows backing sides together and matching seam intersections.
 I've found that frays look more balanced later if you do not press seams to one side before joining rows -- just flip the allowances open and match seam lines.

-When the quilt is complete, sew a seam (or two) around the quilt, 1/2-inch from each side.
+When the quilt is complete, sew a seam (or two) around the entire quilt, 1/2-inch from each side.
 If you stop 1/2" from ends, backstitch at each angle of the corner.